chipjarred/MacMenuBar/README.md

 ## Dynamically Populating Menus

 Let's leave our "Debug" for now, and provide menu functionality our app's users would use.
 We'll add a new "Themes" menu so that users can select the color scheme used by our app, and we'll populate with the names of our themes.
-Instead of declaring each menu item individually, we can use `ForEach` to generate them for us from a array of the theme names:
+Instead of declaring each menu item individually, we can use `ForEach` to generate them for us from an array of the theme names:

 ```swift
             StandardMenu(title: "Themes")